 Top wines to drink with turkey

-The problem comes with what you put with it - a full-flavoured, fruity, sometimes spicy stuffing, tart cranberry sauce and an array of vegetables (sprouts and carrots at a minimum) that means you probably have about a dozen different flavours on your plate.
-That doesn’t mean you can’t still pick a white or rosé but it does suggest something full and fruity that can cope with the onslaught.
+The challenge with pairing wine with turkey is what else you serve with it - a full-flavoured, fruity, sometimes spicy stuffing, tart cranberry sauce and an array of vegetables (sprouts and carrots at a minimum) that means you probably have about a dozen different flavours on your plate.
+That doesn’t mean you can’t pick a white or rosé but it does suggest something full and fruity that can cope with the onslaught.

 What I wouldn’t do is pull out some aged and venerable bottle that you’ve been keeping for a special occasion.
 There’s always a danger that it will disappoint and that the cranberry sauce will just slaughter it.

 When it comes to cold turkey think in terms of a slightly lighter red like a pinot noir or (my own favourite) a chilled cru Beaujolais or good Beaujolais Villages.

 So what do you drink with your turkey?
 I’d love to hear about your favourite wine matches in the comments or on Twitter.

 If you found this post useful and were happy to get the advice for free perhaps you'd think about donating towards the running costs of the site?
 You can find out how to do it here or to subscribe to our regular newsletter click here.